jorisroovers/smartclip/README.md

 Smart clipboard app for macOS written in NodeJS using electron, Ecmascript 6 and React.
 Focus on developer and power-user convenience.

-I have some good ideas, but it's very early stages at this point!
+I believe I have some good ideas, but it's very early stages at this point!
 Using this opportunity to learn ReactJS along the way :-)

 I'm currently not really looking at code quality or keeping git commits small and contained, it's really all about having fun.